 The procedure is the same in each case.
-An auxiliary electrode is driven into the ground at a distance of about 30 meters away from the electrode under test (the consumer's electrode).
-A dird electrode is driven midway between them.
-To ensure that the resistance area of the first electrodes do not overlap, the third electrode is moved 6 meters farther from, and nearer the electrode under test.
-The three tests should give similar results, the average value being the as the mean resistance of the earth electrode.
+An auxiliary electrode is driven into the ground ata distance of about 30 meters away from the electrode under test (the consumer's electrode).
+A third electrode is driven midway between them.
+To ensure that the resistance area of the first two electrodes do not overlap, the third electrode is moved 6 meters farther from, and nearer to, the electrode under test.
+The three tests should give similar results, the average value being tak.enas the mean resistance of the earth electrode.

-One disadvantage of using the simple method of earth electrode resistance measurement is the effects of emfs (owing to electrolytic action in the soil) have to be taken into account then testing.
-Also, there is the possibility of stray earth currents being leakages from local astribution systems.
+üne disadvantage of using the simple method of earth electrode resistance measurement is that the effects of emfs (owing to electrolytic action in the soil) have to be tak.eninto account when testing.
+Also, there is the possibility of stray earth currents being leakages from local distribution systems.
 Because of this it is usual to use a commercial instrument, the Megger earth tester being a typical example.